 wild camping Jordan

 Night came but the heat didn’t wane, we were sweating just sat around doing nothing.
 I hoped for the slightest of wadi breezes that we had experienced elsewhere but no such luck.
 I had the worst nights sleep of my life there in that wadi.
-I was absolutely shattered yet denied sleep by my body’s frantic perspiration and the night temperature still sat solidly over 30 degrees.
-The only saving grace was that the flies had gone to bed for the night and only returned at 5:30am which is when I leapt up, full of my signature James morning energy (deep level of sarcasm intended) and got started taking the tents down while dancing a jig to keep the hundreds of flies off me.
+I was absolutely shattered yet denied sleep by my body’s frantic perspiration and the night temperature still sat solidly over 30°C. The only saving grace was that the flies had gone to bed for the night and only returned at 5:30am which is when I leapt up, full of my signature James morning energy (deep level of sarcasm intended) and got started taking the tents down while dancing a jig to keep the hundreds of flies off me.

 We got going fairly quickly and we all appreciated the early morning that camping often forces upon you.
 I find that at sunset the light is truly golden and embracing in its warmth but the morning light of sunrise is much softer, it’s a hazy light that breathes a new tender freshness into the world.
 As we walked back to the car we watched as more and more of the canyon walls were touched by the light, the red fire within the rock steadily rekindled by stellar illumination.